hingoman25/RentShack/README.md

 ![alt text](https://i.imgur.com/G3rViNf.png "rentshack")

+*Updated Instructions for C++:* Type `make` in src2 directory.
+Then type `./main` Classes placed in separate files and comments included

 *Instructions for C++:* Type `make` in src1 directory.
 Then type `./a.out` Code returns most frequent and most expensive items in items.txt.